mh-cbon/go-msi/README.md

 COMMANDS:
      check-json          Check the JSON wix manifest
-     check-env           Provide a report about your environment setup set-guid            Sets appropriate guids in your wix manifest generate-templates  Generate wix templates
+     check-env           Provide a report about your environment setup set-files           Adds or removes files from your wix manifest set-guid            Sets appropriate guids in your wix manifest generate-templates  Generate wix templates
      to-windows          Write Windows1252 encoded file